elastic/integrations/packages/symantec_endpoint/docs/README.md

 # Symantec Endpoint Protection Integration

 This integration is for Symantec Endpoint Protection (SEP) logs.
-It can be used to receive logs sent by SEP over syslog.
+It can be used to receive logs sent by SEP over syslog or read logs exported to a text file.

 The log message is expected to be in CSV format.
 Syslog RFC3164 and RCF5424 headers are allowed and will be parsed if present.
-The data is mapped to ECS field where applicable and the remaining fields are written under `symantec_endpoint.log.*`.
+The data is mapped to ECS fields where applicable and the remaining fields are written under `symantec_endpoint.log.*`.

 If a specific SEP log type is detected then `event.provider` is set (e.g.
 `Agent Traffic Log`).

-## Setup steps
+## Syslog setup steps

 1. Enable this integration with the UDP input.
 2. If the Symantec management server and Elastic Agent are running on different